-Leadership in Environmental Action Project (LEAP) grants fund British Columbia High School science project-based learning to support conservation and stewardship of the province’s biodiversity.
+Leadership in Environmental Action Project (LEAP) grants fund British Columbia middle and high school science and or environmental science classes to support conservation and stewardship of the province’s biodiversity.
 LEAP grants integrate and meet the following criteria:

 LEADERSHIP: initiates a school or community project that inspires participants and influences others to steward BC’s biodiversity and ecosystems and could include student mentoring opportunities.

 ENVIRONMENTAL: supports a BC biodiversity topic or issue and is a place-based action project.
 This could cover science, environmental science, specialty science courses as well as other ways of knowing our connections to the natural world.